RyanFleck/ryanfleck.ca/content/posts/uoe_racing/MSP430-Timer.md

     1. Bit 0 controls `TAIFG`, which is set to 1 when there is an interrupt pending.

-1. Each channel is controlled by a `TAxCCTLn` register.
+1. Each channel is controlled by a `TA0CCTLn` register.
     1. Bit 4 is `CCIE`, enabling interrupts.

+1. For output-compare, we set a value in `TA0CCRn`

 # A Practical Example